The Parking Reform Network is lead by a Board of Directors with the assistance and counsel of an Advisory Board.

 A graduate of Stanford University with honors, Patrick has taught short courses on parking and transportation for the American Planning Association; written for Planning magazine, Planning for Higher Education, Streetsblog and Parking Today, and contributed to books such as New Urbanism: Best Practices Guide; Sustainable Transportation Planning; and Parking and the City.

 Todd Litman is founder and executive director of the Victoria Transport Policy Institute, an independent research organization dedicated to developing innovative solutions to transport problems.
 His work helps expand the range of impacts and options considered in transportation decision-making, improve evaluation methods, and make specialized technical concepts accessible to a larger audience.
 His research is used worldwide in transport planning and policy analysis.
 Mr. Litman has worked on numerous studies that evaluate transportation costs, benefits and innovations.
 He authored Parking Management Best Practices, a comprehensive book on innovative management solutions to parking problems, and the Online TDM Encyclopedia, a comprehensive Internet resource for identifying and evaluating mobility management strategies.

-We are recruiting and formalizing our Advisory Board.
+We are always recruiting for our Advisory Board.
 If you are interested in getting involved, learn more on our Boards and Committees page.